-At the heart of Cognitive-Behavioral Therapy for OCD and related anxiety disorders is the process of “exposure therapy”, during which we help clients repeatedly do the very thing that most terrifies them.
-For a client with OCD, this might mean purposely touching doorknobs without then washing.
-For someone with Pure Obsessional OCD (Pure O), this could mean purposely thinking about being a pedophile or a murderer.
-A client with Body Dysmorphic Disorder (BDD) may be asked to go out for a walk without the hat they usually wear to hide their face or to go to a brightly-lit restaurant with a group of friends.
-For someone with Panic Disorder, exposure might mean driving on the freeway or taking a plane flight.
+For someone with OCD focused on contamination fears, exposure therapy will likely include purposely touching doorknobs or other allegedly “dirty” items without then washing.
+For those with variants of Pure Obsessional OCD (Pure O), effective treatment will almost certainly include imaginal exposure, in which the client purposely and repeatedly thinks the very thoughts that they would prefer to avoid, such as thoughts of being a pedophile or a murderer.
+A person with Body Dysmorphic Disorder (BDD) may be asked to go out for a walk without the hat they usually wear to hide their face, or to go to a brightly-lit restaurant with a group of friends.
+For those with Panic Disorder, exposure might mean driving on the freeway or taking a plane flight.
 And an individual with Social Anxiety may be urged to go to the mall to initiate conversations with strangers.

-As a treatment center specializing in Cognitive-Behavioral Therapy (CBT) for OCD and related anxiety conditions, we regularly do exposure therapy with our clients.
+As a treatment center specializing in Cognitive-Behavioral Therapy (CBT) for OCD and related anxiety conditions, we regularly implement exposure therapy with our clients.
 When we first broach the subject, it is not unusual for a client to be taken aback by our suggestion that they directly face their fear.
 Some variation of “why on earth would I want to do that” is not an uncommon reply.

 •Tom Corboy, MFT, is the executive director of the OCD Center of Los Angeles, a private, outpatient clinic specializing in Cognitive-Behavioral Therapy (CBT) for the treatment of Obsessive-Compulsive Disorder (OCD) and related conditions.
 In addition to individual therapy, the center offers six weekly therapy groups, as well as online therapy, telephone therapy, and intensive outpatient treatment.
 To contact the OCD Center of Los Angeles, click here.